Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 But on the investor side, free cash flow matters because it gives people an idea of how healthy your business really is.
 It gives investors a quick look at your company’s profitability and the starting point for a deeper analysis of your business model.

 Ultimately, they’ll want to see that you’re putting free cash flow to good use in terms of generating shareholder value.
-This can make free cash flow and related metrics a critical part of your investor updates.
+This can make free cash flow and other cash flow metrics a critical part of your investor updates.
 That doesn’t mean you always have to have positive free cash flow — but it does mean that you have to strategically invest profits to continue growing.

 What is Free Cash Flow Margin?